 CSLP will review all state winners during April 2016.
 In the spring of 2016, CSLP will award each CSLP approved State Teen Video Challenge Winner $150.
 Their Local Public Library will receive prizes worth at least $50 from CSLP and Upstart.
 The Collaborative Summer Library Program (CSLP) is a grassroots consortium of states and member affiliates working together to provide high-quality summer reading program materials for public libraries.

-*All state winning videos will become property of CSLP and will be viewed by teens nationwide in conjunction with the official 2016 CSLP campaign.
+*All state winning videos will become property of CSLP and will be viewed nationwide in conjunction with the official 2016 CSLP campaign.